microsoft/MixedRealityToolkit-Unity/Documentation/Input/Gaze.md

 has not been performed.

-Head gaze is usually associated with HoloLens 1 style interactions involving looking at object by placing it in the center of the FOV and then performing the air tap gesture.
+Head gaze is usually associated with HoloLens 1 style interactions involving looking at object by placing it in the center of the Holographic Frame and then performing the air tap gesture.

 ## Eye gaze